YosysHQ/nextpnr/docs/archapi.md

 ### bool isValidBelForCellType(IdString cell\_type, BelId bel) const

 Returns true if the given cell can be bound to the given bel.
-This check should be fast, compared with isValidBelForCell.
+This check should be fast, compared with isBelLocationValid.
 This check should always return the same value regardless if other cells are placed within the fabric.

 *BaseArch default: returns `cell_type == getBelType(bel)`*